First Search for Light Dark Matter in the Neutrino Fog with XENONnT

 A simulation-based detector response model converts the produced photons and electrons to detector observables \cite{xenonnt_analysis1}.
 Using the depth ($Z$) and radius ($R$) position of the event, the fiducial volume (FV) is defined as $-142.0$ cm $\leq Z \leq -13.0$ cm, $R \leq 60.2 \mathrm{~cm}$ for SR0 and $R \leq 59.6 \mathrm{~cm}$ for SR1.
-The region of interest (ROI) is defined as 2 or 3 hits for S1 and [120, 500] PE, corresponding to approximately [4, 16] extracted electrons for S2.
+The region of interest (ROI) is defined as 2 or 3 hits for S1 and [120, 500] PE for S2, corresponding to approximately [4, 16] extracted electrons.
 Events reconstructed with $R\leq63.0$ cm in the ROI were blinded before finalizing the analysis.
 Compared to the previous XENONnT NR search \cite{XENON:2023cxc}, the ROI in this Letter leads to a 17 times higher signal rate expectation for a $\SI[inter-unit-product=\;]{6}{\gevcsq}$ ~SI DM.
-The overlap of ROI between this Letter and the previously unblinded SR0 WIMP search \cite{XENON:2023cxc} was reblinded and used in this search.
+The overlap of ROI between this Letter and the previously unblinded SR0 WIMP search \cite{XENON:2023cxc} was not used in the data selection development, and is used in this search.

 Three types of selection are implemented, following the \beight~\cevns analysis \cite{XENON:2024ijk}.
-For the S1 peaks, the reconstruction requires a two-fold PMT coincidence.
+For the S1 peaks, the reconstruction requires at least two hits from two different PMTs within \SI{50}{ns}, which is referred to as the 2--fold PMT coincidence.
 For the S2 peaks, other than the waveform width and PMT distribution quality selections inherited from Ref. \cite{XENON:2023cxc}, an S2 boosted-decision-tree machine is developed as detailed in the background section.
-To mitigate unphysical events resulting from detector artifacts, we implement selections that consider temporal and spatial correlations with preceding high-energy (HE) events \cite{XENON:2024ijk}, including $\mathrm{S} 2_{\text {pre}} / \Delta t_{\text {pre}}$, defined as the ratio between the S2 peak area of HE events and the time difference from candidate events.
+To distinguish physical events from detector artifacts, we implement selections that consider temporal and spatial correlations with preceding high-energy (HE) events \cite{XENON:2024ijk}, including $\mathrm{S} 2_{\text {pre}} / \Delta t_{\text {pre}}$, defined as the ratio between the S2 peak area of HE events and the time difference from candidate events.
 Following Ref. \cite{XENON:2023cxc}, a single-scatter selection is applied.
-A selection based on the single electron (SE) rate within a preceding 5-second time window is implemented to mitigate the impact of localized SE bursts.
+A selection based on the single electron (SE) rate within a preceding 5-second time window is implemented to mitigate the impact of single electron pile-up \cite{Tomas:2018pny,LUX:2020vbj}.